matteobaccan/owner/README.md

         int maxThreads();
     }

-The `@DefaultValue` is very confortable to use, and the basic type conversion between the `String` value and the method return type are done automatically.
+The `@DefaultValue` and `@Key` annotations are the basics to start using this API.

+Eventually, you may also code your project using the `@DefaultValue` without creating the associated properties file, since you can do that any time later or leave this task to the end user.

 ### PROPERTIES FILES LOADING LOGIC

-The mapping between the Java™ interface and the properties file is automatically resolved by OWNER API by matching the class name and the properties file name.
-So if your interface is com.foo.bar.ServerConfig.java, it will try to associate to com.foo.bar.ServerConfig.properties from the classpath.
+The properties file for a *mapping interface* is automatically resolved by OWNER API by matching the class name and the file name ending with `.properties extennsion`.
+For instance, if your *mapping interface* is com.foo.bar.ServerConfig, OWNER API will try to associate it to `com.foo.bar.ServerConfig.properties`, loading it from the classpath.

-But if you want more, this logic can be tailored to your needs using some annotations.
+But this logic can be tailored to your needs using some additional annotations:

-Example:

     @Sources({ "file:~/.myapp.config", "file:/etc/myapp.config", "classpath:foo/bar/baz.properties" })
     public interface ServerConfig extends Config {